 For a position trader, who looks for long term trends and profits, this is a difficult time to trade because of the high percentage risk.
 The swing traders, however, won’t be holding a section long enough for this to matter.

 Swing traders actually look for volatility.
 The more volatile a market, the more short period swing trading opportunities to take advantage of the positions overnight.
+Furthermore, swing traders aim to choose the most actively traded stocks as part of their investment strategy.

 Which markets are best suited to swing trading?